 And the work on offer to trainees here – corporate law and finance buffs, eat your heart out – is top quality.
-“Thanks to the small pool of trainees and generally limited sizes of matter teams, trainees often necessarily have to get involved with higher level work, which serves as more realistic exposure to the kind of work you might do as a junior associate in a practice area,” a Legal Cheek mole explains.
+“Thanks to the small pool of trainees and generally limited sizes of teams, trainees often necessarily have to get involved with higher level work, which serves as more realistic exposure to the kind of work you might do as a junior associate in a practice area,” a Legal Cheek mole explains.

 Newly minted members of the Wall Street Elite also rate the firm highly for training and peer support.
 “Training” may be the wrong word, mind you — at Milbank, they say, “you learn everything on the job and often training is getting schooled on a point by the other side”.
 That can be tough going, but there’s always a shoulder to cry on: trainees praise the “great team vibe” and “very close bond” forged between them.
 Just mind those expensive watches when you high five.

 Juniors report that their chances of some attention from the 28 or so bigwigs in the London office are decent — but partners are constantly on the go: “Generally pretty approachable, but almost always travelling — sometimes you don’t see some of them for a month at a time”.
-Lower down the food chain, trainees don’t get seats abroad – you’re already abroad from New York’s point of view – but newly qualified lawyers are expected to pack a suitcase at a moment’s notice.
-If you make it into the partnership ranks, the returns might just make up for all that travel: profit per equity partner was over £2.5 million last year.
+Lower down the food chain, trainees have been able to take sporadic trips abroad in “Frankfurt, for a few days” and “New York for a week”.
+Newly qualified lawyers are expected to pack a suitcase at a moment’s notice.
+If you make it into the partnership ranks, the returns might just make up for all that travel: profit per equity partner is now sitting at just over £3 million a year.